Sign in to continue

 If you open a JPG in the Windows Photos app, you can edit it and save it as a PNG file.

-To convert JPG to PDF, you can follow these steps:
+To convert JPG to PDF, follow these steps:

 1. Open your web browser and navigate to the free JPG to PDF converter.